Mahmoud-Adly/passive-target-tool/README.md

 # passive-target-tool
-Passive information ( PT )gathering refers to gathering as much information as possible without establishing contact between the pen tester (yourself) and the target about which you are collecting information.
+Passive information ( PT ) gathering refers to gathering as much information as possible without establishing contact between the pen tester (yourself) and the target about which you are collecting information.

-PT is small tools but is helpful
+PT is small tools but is helpful and open source

 ![passive target](https://user-images.githubusercontent.com/52346253/119053953-1bbe0300-b9c7-11eb-869b-230c5524a312.GIF)